iqtree/piqtree2/README.md

 [![Coverage Status](https://coveralls.io/repos/github/iqtree/piqtree2/badge.svg?branch=main)](https://coveralls.io/github/iqtree/piqtree2?branch=main)
 [![Documentation Status](https://readthedocs.org/projects/piqtree2/badge/?version=latest)](https://piqtree2.readthedocs.io/en/latest/?badge=latest)

 `piqtree2` is a library which allows you use IQ-TREE directly from Python!
-The interface with python is through [cogent3](https://cogent3.org) objects, as shown below.
+The interface with python is through [cogent3](https://cogent3.org) objects.

-## Note
+For usage, please refer to the [documentation](https://piqtree2.readthedocs.io/) or the examples below.

-This project is still in early development, if you encounter any problems or have any feature requests feel free to raise an [issue](https://github.com/iqtree/piqtree2/issues)!
+If you encounter any problems or have any feature requests feel free to raise an [issue](https://github.com/iqtree/piqtree2/issues)!

 ## Examples